JOJ0/discodos/README.md

 To add additional data to your tracks from MusicBrainz/AcousticBrainz (key, BPM) use the -z option.
 Your releases will then be "matched" one-by-one with MusicBrainz - this is not the easiest task for DiscoDOS, several things have to be "tried" to get it right.
 Differences in spelling/wording of catalog number, artists, title, track numbers, track names in MusicBrainz compared to Discogs are the main reason why it takes that long:

 **Note: This process will take hours.
-Best you let it run "over night"**
+Best you let it run "overnight"**

 `disco import -z`